AgarwalManas/Advance-Tic-Tac-Toe-Game/Assignment1.md

 @supercoderkitty
 ```

-Note: The file is a plain text file.
+Note: The file must is a plain text file.
 Do NOT change the format of the file anything else (such as rich text, or .docx, etc).
 The extension is `.1`.
 Be sure to check that your operating system (in particular if you are using Windows) does not have a hidden `.txt` extension for this file.

 ### init [0 marks]

 The initialization file consists of three lines that specify N, M and K, respectively for the game.
 N is the number of rows in the grid, M is the number of columns and K is the number of symbols needed in a row to trigger a win.
 You do not have to submit (_commit_) this file.
 However, you _should_ be using this file to test that your code works on a game that is not standard.
 The default game is a regular game of tic-tac-toe with all parameters equal to 3.
+We will test your code with various different configurations (N,M,K values).

 ### TicTacToeGame.java [90 marks]